 For the year ended December 31, 2023, we identified a casualty loss of \$178,198 related to wire fraud due to a compromised electronic mail account.
 This incident occurred on May 17, 2023 and was discovered on July 20, 2023 when the vendor notified us of a delinquent invoice.
 An investigation determined that the original invoice from the vendor, sent to our consultant on this project, was intercepted and resent with altered wring instructions from a domain name that varied from the actual vendor's domain by one character.
-We notified our cyber insurance carrier on November 9, 2023.During the year ended December 31, 2022, we recovered \$4,442 from a financial institution involved in an October, 2021 incident.
+We notified our cyber insurance carrier on November 9, 2023.
+The Company recovered \$100,000 of this loss from the insurance carrier on July 2, 2024.